If you are interested in Hampshire then you

 possible awareness of and access to Hampshire's superb heritage.

-Annual Report of Archaeology in Hampshire: Study these important resources which have been
+Annual Report of Archaeology in Hampshire: N.B.: Report for 2014 is now available.
+Study these important resources which have been

 The Society is run by officers